GerbrichFerdinands/asreview-thesis/simulation_study/hpoptimization/README.md

     optimal hyperparameters overall.
 -   **n-1**, where hyperparameters are optimized on all six datasets but one.
-Serving as a sensitivity analysis for the former condition, eg how sensitive are the hyperparamters. also as a cross-validation later on: hyperparameters obtained by training data, test data is never seen before. where d are all datasets but the one where we want to simulate later on.
+Serving as a sensitivity analysis for the former condition, eg how sensitive are the hyperparamters to different data sets.

 This results in 6+6+1=13 sets of hyperparameters for every model.
 Optimization trials were visually inspected to check if an optimum